singhperryo1/Huffman-Code/README.md

 # Huffman Code
-Implementation of the algorithm that is used in lossless data compression.
+Implementation of the algorithm (encoding) that is used in lossless data compression.
 * Huffman Code is an interactive program that is used to assign a variable length code to different input character(s).
 * The length of code is related to how frequently characters are used.